Program Director: Shahla Wunderlich, PhD, RD, FACN

 Dietetic Internship Centralized Application System (DICAS)

-As of 2011, the program will be using the on-line centralized internship application known as DICAS (Dietetic Internship Centralized Application System), which may be accessed at https://portal.dicas.org.
+Applications for the Dietetic Internship should be submitted to DICAS (Dietetic Internship Centralized Application System), which may be accessed at https://portal.dicas.org.
+The Montclair State University Dietetic Internship participates in the Spring computer match.
 Follow the directions listed for the on-line application.
 The following information will be required:

 - Personal statement in 1,000 words or less.
 Questions to be addressed in the personal statement include: